ovrcome/release-notes/ovrcome_server_release_notes.md

 ### Added

-- Trigger an event for internal tracking when a clinician activates a standalone headset subscription
+- A new event for when a subscription trial for a standalone headset has been activated, so that relevant emails can be triggered

 ## [1.12.0] - 2024-12-16 - Upgrade to Unity 6